 The program hadn’t recruited for that system, didn’t possess the prototypical 3-4 outside linebackers or defensive linemen, etc.

 But as Grantham explained Tuesday in his first meeting with local media, there’s nuance and flexibility within his system that he believes can work with the team he’s inheriting.

 “We’re a 3-4 structure, but in reality we play as much four-down [linemen] as three-down.
-I mean if you look at our tape last year, we’d have looked a lot like your guys looked structurally at times during the game,” he said.
-“By being a three-down structure, it allows us to play three-down and four-down fronts, give us multiple looks, which I think you need to try to do today in college football to try to put the offense behind the sticks and create negative yardage plays.”
+I mean if you were to look at our tape last year, we’d have looked a lot like your guys looked structurally at times during the game,” he said.
+“By being a three-down structure, it allows us to play three-down and four-down fronts, give us multiple looks, which I think you need to do today in college football to try to put the offense behind the sticks and to create negative yardage plays.”